MasterArcanum/Kozmo-s-emotions/README.md

 This project is released under the MIT License.

 <h2>Authors and Acknowledgements</h2>
-This code was written by <strong>MasterArcanum</strong>.
+This code was written by <a href="https://github.com/MasterArcanum"><strong>MasterArcanum</strong></a> .
 Thanks to Adafruit for providing the necessary libraries for interfacing with the SSD1306 OLED display.

 <h2>Connection diagram</h2>